osagieomigie/Chat-App/README.md

 ![alt text](./public/chatApp.png)

-## Description
+## What is Chat-App?

-Chat-App is a basic chatting application modelled after facebook's messenger.
+Chat-App is a basic chatting application modelled after discord.
 Makes use of React, Material UI, Web Sockets, and Nodejs

 ## Features